helenkyryliuk/brain-games/README.md

 `npm install helen_brain_game`

-### A set of mini-games that are run from the console on nodejs
+### A set of mini-games that are run from the console on Node.js
 This kind of games are usually called brain games.

 The list of games includes:
-1. Answer "yes" if number even otherwise answer "no"
-2. Calculator
-3. Find the greatest common divisor of given numbers
-4. Balance the given number
-5. What number is missing in this progression?
-6. Is this number prime?

 ## :hammer: Technologies